Eclipse Marketplace - An App Store for the Eclipse Ecosystem

 In June 2010, as part of the Helios release, Eclipse included a new Marketplace client that brings an 'App Store' like experience to Eclipse.
 The Marketplace client allows developers to browse and install Eclipse-based products directly from an Eclipse installation.

 Listing your Products on Eclipse Marketplace

-- The first steps in listing your products on Eclipse Marketplace is to create an account and Login.
+- The first step in listing your products on Eclipse Marketplace is to create an account and log in.
 Marketplace uses the same accounts from Eclipse Bugzilla, so if you need an account, go here to create one.

 - Solutions - These are downloadable or installable products you may have.
 They can be full products, RCP applications, or plugins.

 - Training & Consulting - These listings are here for companies that provide Training or Consulting services, and wish to advertise them on Eclipse Marketplace.

 - Once you've submitted your listings it will be placed into the Moderation Queue and should appear on Marketplace in the next 24 business hours.

 - In order to edit your listings, you can visit the 'My Marketplace' link at the top of the page.